2021 NCAA Division I men's basketball tournament: Tournament procedure

 A total of 68 teams entered the 2021 tournament, with 31 of them (down from 32, due to the Ivy League having canceled all winter semester sports due to COVID-19) having received an automatic bid by winning their conference's tournament.
 The remaining 37 bids were "at-large", with selections extended by the NCAA Selection Committee.
 Teams met sport sponsorship requirements and were considered for NCAA championship selection if they played 13 games, which represented a 50 percent reduction of the current minimum.
 For NCAA championship consideration, all 13 games had to be against other Division I opponents.
 Teams could also play 12 regular-season games against Division I opponents and one conference tournament game to be eligible for tournament consideration.

 The Selection Committee seeded the entire field from 1 to 68.
 The four lowest-seeded automatic qualifiers and the four lowest-seeded at-large teams played in the First Four round: for the 2021 tournament, the games were played between the overall 65th and 66th seeds, the 67th and 68th seed, and the last four at-large seeds.

 The top four teams outside of the ranking (commonly known as the "first four out" in pre-tourney analyses) acted as standbys in the event a school was forced to withdraw from the tournament due to COVID-19 protocols.
 However, if a team withdrew within 48 hours of the tournament's commencement, they would not be replaced; the bracket was not reseeded, and the affected team's opponent would automatically advance to the next round.
+The replacement teams are as follows, in order: